 The islands of Raja Ampat may not be as isolated as they once were.
 Resorts are being developed throughout the archipelago and liveaboards run regular schedules around the famous sites of the Dampier Strait and beyond.
 But this string of beautiful islands still holds on to a lingering sense of being perched at the edge of the world - remote, beautiful and exhilarating, the ‘Four Kings’ rightly hold on to their crown as offering some of the best diving on the planet.

 There is a wide stern dive platform with two exit ladders and fresh water showers.
-The dive deck is huge with plenty of room to gear up, individual boxes for your dive gear, camera table and loads of rinse tanks.
-The dining room is located on the main deck where delicious buffet style Thai and western meals are served.
+The dive deck is huge, offering plenty of room to gear up, individual boxes for your dive gear, camera table and loads of rinse tanks.
+A dining room is located on the main deck where delicious buffet style Thai and western meals are served.
 The saloon is large and spacious with lounge suites and big windows, bar fridge, tea and coffee facilities, TV/DVD, music center, library and a full selection of marine life books.
 There are two outside decks – the shade covered party deck has comfortable lounge chairs.
 The sundeck, located in front of the wheelhouse has full sun and cushioned sun platform.
 EANX NITROX is available on every cruise.

 Mermaid 1 runs 10D / 9N trips from Bali to Komodo and back.
 Mermaid II runs 8D / 7N trips.

 Depending on the conditions and weather, the itinerary includes the Misool area to the south, including Sagof Islands, Wagma and Farondi islands, Wailbatan and Warakaret Island, Kalig, Pele Islands, Fiabacet and Farondi, all of which are home to extraordinarily-rich reefs.
-You’ll also have the opportunity to explore the lagoons in a dinghy for amazing sights and wildlife.

 Both Mermaid I & II run 10D / 9N cruises to Raja Ampat.